madrus/mdocs/docs/engine/start.md

 ---

-## Font Awesome
+## FontAwesome

+!!!
+WARNING "Up to Python 3.4"

+    According to the author, Python versions above 3.4 are probably not supported yet.
+See the [setup.py](https://github.com/bmcorser/fontawesome-markdown/blob/master/setup.py) file for the `classifiers` section.

-[Font Awesome](https://fortawesome.github.io) gives you scalable vector icons that can instantly be customized -- size, color, drop shadow, and anything that can be done with the power of CSS.
+[FontAwesome](https://fortawesome.github.io) gives you scalable vector icons that can instantly be customized -- size, color, drop shadow, and anything that can be done with the power of CSS.
 For more inpiration see these [examples](http://fontawesome.io/examples/).

-[Font Awesome Markdown](http://bmcorser.github.io/fontawesome-markdown/) is a Markdown extension that looks for things like `:fa-coffee:` (:fa-coffee:) or `:fa-refresh:` (:fa-refresh:) and replaces them with the Font Awesome icon markup.
+[FontAwesome Markdown](http://bmcorser.github.io/fontawesome-markdown/) is a Markdown extension that looks for things like `:fa-coffee:` (:fa-coffee:) or `:fa-beer:` (:fa-beer:) and replaces them with the FontAwesome icon markup.

 ### Examples

-This examples use the fontawesome_markdown extension:
+This example uses the `fontawesome_markdown` extension:

 ``` none
 What would you drink, :fa-coffee: or :fa-beer:?